SyncfusionExamples/Best-way-Embed-Word-Editor-react/README.md

-# Best way embed Word editor react
+# Best way to embed Word editor in React
 This repository contains example how to seamlessly embed the powerful Syncfusion DOCX Editor into a React application.
 It showcases rich Word document (DOCX) editing and rendering directly within the browser, entirely free from Microsoft Word or Office interop dependencies.

 # How to run the application